 Loch Luna Game Reserve

-The Loch Luna and Moorook Game Reserves are home to native plants such as river red gums and river box with an understory of lignum, and grasses and sedges in low lying areas.
-Samphire can be seen on the low lying salt affected soils.
+Plants: The Loch Luna and Moorook Game Reserves are home to native plants such as river red gums and river box with an understory of lignum, and grasses and sedges in low lying areas.
+Samphire can be seen on the low lying salt-affected soils.

-These parks are an important nesting habitat for numerous waterbird species, particularly during flood periods.
+These parks are important nesting habitats for numerous waterbird species, particularly during flood periods.
 Large numbers of great cormorants nest in Wachtels Lagoon.
 A small number of darters regularly breed in Loch Luna Game Reserve.
 Loch Luna also provides substantial areas of good tortoise nesting habitat.

 Kingston on Murray